-Join us aboard as we set sail from Hoorn, The Netherlands, heading towards the Mediterranean.
+Join us aboard.
+We left our home port Hoorn in May 2025.
+Currently, we are in 📍Spain 🇪🇸.
 Track our location, check in with us, and enjoy first-hand impressions right here.

 Ship Ahoy

-Meet the crew: Lisa is our experienced deckhand and Executive Officer (XO, or “1.
-WO” in German).
-André is the skipper of ROCI.
-Simba, our fluffy deckhand, jumps around and keeps ROCI anything but ship-shape.
+Meet the crew: Lisa is our experienced Executive Officer (XO, or “1.
+WO” in German), while AndrĂ© is the skipper of ROCI.
+Simba, our fluffy deckhand, jumps around and keeps her anything but ship-shape.

 Our floating home